DIRECT COMBUSTION BIOFUELS

 BIOFUELS SUPPLY CHAIN LOGISTICS

 Since 2010, FDCE has been a biofuels supply chain logistics provider for Abengoa, Dupont, Poet, Genera and Piedmont Geriatric Hospital.
 We have harvested over 30,000 acres of corn stover, wheat straw and native warm season grasses.
-We have been the lead recipient of 2 major US Dept of Energy (DOE) supply chain logistics grants and a major contributor on a third DOE grant focusing on landscape sustainability of cellulosic biofuel projects.
+We have been the lead recipient of 2 major US Dept of Energy (DOE) supply chain logistics grants and a major contributor on 3 additional DOE grants focusing on landscape sustainability of cellulosic biofuel projects.

 Through the efforts of FDCE and team members we have:

 - Fabricated and tested 5 key pieces of biofuel harvest and delivery equipment

 - Developed new harvest protocols to increase efficiency and environmental responsibility